sandrajsalomone/docs/docs/products/networking/global-loadbalancer/_index.md

 - **Layer 4:** load balancing forwards network packets to and from the upstream server without inspecting the content of the packets.

 ## Integration With Akamai Products
-The Akamai Global Load Balancer can be used with or without an Akamai delivery property.
+The Global Load Balancer can be used with or without an Akamai delivery property.
 Akamai cloud compute offers seamless integration with Akamai’s suite of security, and compute products.

 ## Operationally Simple
-You can create and enable the Akamai Global Load Balancer using Cloud Manager or APIs.
-Once Akamai Global Load Balancer is configured, you can start balancing traffic across multiple regions or globally.
+You can create and enable the Global Load Balancer using Cloud Manager or APIs.
+Once Global Load Balancer is configured, you can start balancing traffic across multiple regions or globally.
 Akamai Global Load Balancer requires no infrastructure management and is designed to be maintenance free after initial configuration.

 ## Available Protocols

-## Load Balancing Methods
+## Load Balancing Configurations
 You can select to route your clients traffic to one of your backends using one or a combination of the following load balancing methods; performance, weighted and content-based.

 - **Performance:** determines which route to use based on real-time load feedback and the shortest geographic route to the backend target.
 Default method.